nvmedirect/nvmedirect/README.md

 ## How to use NVMeDirect APIs

-Please refer to the NVMeDirect-APIs.txt file and examples in the exmaple/nvmed_example directory.
+Please refer to the [NVMeDirect-APIs.md](https://github.com/nvmedirect/nvmedirect/blob/master/NVMeDirect-APIs.md) file.

 ## Contacts